sevenbasscarpentry/porch-swings-site/README.md

-# Seven Bass Carpentry — Fixed Site (Full Content)
+# Seven Bass Carpentry — Site v3 (mobile nav + reviews + story image)

-This build restores the full homepage sections and wires the logo + images to your `/assets` folder.
+What changed

-## Expected assets (place in /assets)
+- Mobile navigation added (hamburger on small screens).
-- logo5_stamp.png                  # your chosen logo
+- Logo now tries PNG → SVG → WEBP and falls back to text if not found.
-- hero.webp                         # hero image
+- Story image points to `/assets/OurStory.webp` (with a placeholder fallback).
-- gallery-01.webp ... gallery-14.webp  # 14 gallery images
+- New Reviews section with horizontal slider and buttons; link to Facebook reviews.

-> If an asset is missing at deploy time, the page falls back to an Unsplash placeholder so nothing breaks.
+- Netlify Forms posts to `/success.html` (avoids 404).

-> Once your files exist in /assets (Git or zip), they are preferred automatically.
+Assets expected in /assets

-## Netlify Forms
+- logo5_stamp.png (preferred) or logo5_stamp.svg or logo5_stamp.webp
-- Form posts to `/success.html` to avoid 404 after submit.
+- OurStory.webp
-- In Netlify → Forms → Notifications, add Email → `sevenbasscarpentry@gmail.com`.
+- hero.webp

-## Deploy
+- gallery-01.webp ... gallery-14.webp

-- Netlify → Sites → Add new → Deploy manually → drag this zip.
+Deploy
-- Or push the contents to your GitHub repo and use Import from Git (no build step needed).
+- Drag the zip into Netlify (manual deploy), or commit files to GitHub and let Netlify auto-deploy.